Fhong10/flhong03.github-io/_pages/research.md

 author_profile: true
 ---

-Here is a summary of my work in optical simulation and hands-on fabrication experience.
-Click on any project to see the detailed information.
+Here is a summary of my work in optical simulation and hands-on fabrication experience. <br>
+Please click on * [Read full report] to see the detailed information.

 <hr>